-Your cat’s sense of smell is 9 to 16 times stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat.
+Your cat’s sense of smell is far stronger than yours, so a litter box that smells reasonably clean to you may outright stink to your cat.

 Select the right box